 If an offer is not accepted, after a trial the judge can impose a penalty of up to 20 per cent of the amount of the offer on the party who rejected the offer if the outcome of the trial is much the same as the offer.

 It is important to note that the judge can't be told about the offer until a final decision on the amount has been made.
 So if you have made or received the offer, be sure not to make any mention of it during the trial, but do bring it with you to court.

-There are a number of differences.
-A settlement conference is a private discussion between the parties, with the assistance of the judge.
+There are a few differences.
+A settlement conference and a trial conference are a private discussion between the parties, with the assistance of the judge.
+The settlement conference is focused more on problem solving and working out an agreement.
+The trial conference is about planning for the trial.
+A judge may choose to discuss settlement and plan for the trial at both types of conferences.
 A trial is a public process where each party tells its own side of the case to a judge who makes a binding decision.

 If you followed the advice of this guide about preparing for the settlement conference, much of your work is already done.
 Start by going back and reviewing the notice of claim, the reply, your worksheet and any documents or other evidence you have.